hydroframe/hydroframe-frontend/README.md

   ```
   **NOTE**: Only certain users have the ability to write to the production application.
 Please contact Princeton IT if you believe you should have these permissions.

-  These commands will build the project, generate the static files, and copy them to the location of the Flask repository.
+  The above commands will build the project, generate the static files, and copy them to the location of the Flask repository.
 The details of these commands can be found in the ``package.json`` file in this repository and can be customized.

 ## Deployment